teracat/Deve/README.md

 - Tests
 - Client samples
-- Wiki

 ## Contributing

-If you find any errors or something that could be improved, please let me know.
+If you find any errors or something that could be improved, please let me know by opening an [Issue](https://github.com/teracat/Deve/issues).

 ## License